brunoherbelin/vimix/README.md

     $ snap install vimix

-NB: You'll need to setup the snap permissions.
+NB: You might need to setup the snap permissions.

 ### Mac OSX